 Prickly Pear Syrup and Prickly Pear Jam are two of the most popular recipes that require Prickly Pear Juice.
 Prickly Pear syrup can be used on pancakes, but it is also the main ingredient in other Prickly Pear recipes.
 The syrup is used to make Prickly Pear Margaritas, Prickly Pear Lemonade, Prickly Pear Salad Dressing and other drink and sauce recipes.

 Prickly Pear Jam is another popular recipe.
 The sweet jam is unique and makes a great gift for friends and family.
-If you don’t want to make it from scratch, you can buy the Prickly Pear Jelly in gift sets.
-Prickly Pear Honey is also available for purchase.
+If you don’t want to make it from scratch, you can buy the Prickly Pear Jelly from DesertUSA on Amazon.
+Prickly Pear Honey (on Amazon from DesertUSA) is also available for purchase.